 America’s trade deficit with China hit a record $295 billion last year.
-Protectionist sentiments are running high, with recent U.S. complaints filed with the World Trade Organization and passage in March of a countervailing tariff bill.
+Protectionist sentiments are running high, with recent U.S. complaints filed with the World Trade Organization and in March of a countervailing tariff bill.
 Such measures have been accompanied by a familiar chorus calling for a major revaluation of the yuan to counteract China’s alleged currency manipulation intended to keep its exports cheap.

 But to focus on China’s currency is to miss the real story behind the country’s trade surplus.

 From China’s perspective, admonitions that the yuan is substantially undervalued seem illogical.
 China’s current-account surplus has declined steadily from 10 percent of GDP five years ago to less than 3 percent last year and is projected by some to decline even further.
 Moreover, officials in Beijing are perplexed that after they allowed the yuan to appreciate by almost 30 percent since 2005, critics still say the currency is undervalued, as if nothing had happened.
-(China also recently widened the yuan’s trading band, suggesting that it is now more confident about the stability of its value.)
+(China also recently the yuan’s trading band, suggesting that it is now more confident about the of its value.)

 Trade’s Bigger Picture